UmaTL/hachimi-site/docs/translation-guide/translating.md

 Developed by the creator of Hachimi, this is currently the easiest to start using and supports most Hachimi formats.

-However, it can no longer edit stories after a major update on the Japanese server on September 24, 2025, and it has multiple unsolved bugs and usage issues.
-It is currently unmaintained, which is mainly an assumption since there has been no further statement from the developer.
+However, it can no longer edit stories after a major update on the Japanese server on September 24, 2025, and has multiple unsolved bugs and usage issues.
+It is currently unmaintained.

 Check out the [ZokuZoku guide](using-zokuzoku.html).